Coprolalia: Management

+In deaf individuals

+Coprolalia has also been documented in deaf individuals.
+Non-verbal phonic tics are referred to as "signing phonic tics" in deaf individuals.
+Coprolalia in signing individuals is characterized by uncontrollable fingerspelling of obscene and inappropriate words and phrases, the production of intercourse related signs, flicking middle fingers, or compulsive repetition of signs.
+TS is extremely understudied in the deaf community, often being misdiagnosed as schizophrenia.
+Researchers are still studying the relationship between deafness and Tourette's syndrome to combat misdiagnosis.

+Cases of deaf people with Tourette's swearing in sign language have been described.

 Society and culture

 The entertainment industry often depicts those with Tourette syndrome as being social misfits whose only tic is coprolalia, which has furthered stigmatization and the public's misunderstanding of those with Tourette's.
 The coprolalic symptoms of Tourette's are also fodder for radio and television talk shows.